-Symptoms of mumps are fever, headache, muscle aches, tiredness, loss of appetite, and swollen and tender salivary glands under the ears or jaw on one or both sides of the face (parotitis).
+Mumps symptoms may include fever, headache, muscle aches, tiredness, loss of appetite, and swollen and tender glands under the ears or jaw on one or both sides of the face (parotitis).
 Most people with mumps recover fully.
-However, mumps can occasionally cause complications, such as swelling of the brain, testicles (in males), and ovaries and breasts (in females), and temporary or permanent deafness.
+However, mumps infection can occasionally cause complications, such as swelling of the brain, testicles, ovaries or breasts.
+It can also cause temporary or permanent deafness.

 What can travelers do to prevent mumps?

 Getting vaccinated is the best way to protect against mumps.
 Mumps is a routine vaccination that children in the United States receive at 12-15 months of age.
 It’s a combination vaccine that also protects against measles and rubella (MMR vaccine).
 The vaccine is given in 2 doses, the second dose is given at least 28 days after the first dose.